Đề ôn thi Đề thi vào lớp 10 Thái Nguyên môn Tiếng Anh - Mã đề TNG-21

 1. This book shouldn't be boring; it's perfect for relaxation.

-2. This book is not boring; it's perfect for relaxation.
+2. This book must not be boring; it's perfect for relaxation.

-3. This book must not be boring; it's perfect for relaxation.
+3. This book can't be boring; it's perfect for relaxation.

-4. This book can't be boring; it's perfect for relaxation.
+4. This book is not boring; it's perfect for relaxation.

 Question 28